jaxonetic-github/react-native-mongodb-stitch/README.md

 yarn start-web  or yarn build-web
 ```

-The results of which can be found [here](https://jaxonetic-github.github.io/react-native-mongodb-stitch/)
+The results of which can be viewed [here](https://jaxonetic-github.github.io/react-native-mongodb-stitch/).

 ### Docker Hub (Portable staging implementation)